How To Import A Client Certificate To Firefox

 Overview

-Client certificate authentication is very suitable for highly-secure HTTPS connections.
-But for this type of authentication to work, the server must be configured for it and a client certificate must be loaded unto a client application.
+Client certificate authentication is very suitable for highly secure HTTPS connections.
+But for this type of authentication to work, the server must be configured for it, and a client certificate must be loaded onto a client application.
 In this post, we'll focus on the client side.
 More specifically, we'll talk about how you can import a client certificate to Firefox.

 Step 1

-Launch Firefox and click the menu icon (3 horizontal lines) found in the upper-right-corner of the browser.
+Launch Firefox and click the menu icon (3 horizontal lines) in the browser's upper-right corner.
 After that, click the Preferences icon.

 Step 2